 – Jardin des Grands Explorateurs (between Luxembourg and the Observatory), in the central area of the Left Bank, along the axis of Paris’s meridian

-– Jardin Villemin, a public garden located next to the Canal Saint-Martin (at its ‘elbow’), also very popular at night
+– Jardin Villemin (only Friday and Saturday nights), a public garden located next to the Canal Saint-Martin (at its ‘elbow’), also very popular at night

 – Parc des Buttes Chaumont (see picture), a beautiful park which celebrates its 150 years in 2017